 Now that you have a clean roof if you’ve completed the first two steps, your residential roofing contractors in Kansas City advise you to check your roof for damage and deterioration.
 Scan the surface of your roof to check for missing shingles, or shingles that have been cracked, are curling, or have frayed edges.
 Even commercial roofing contractors in Kansas City encourage their clients to do the same.

 Check for damaged flashing around your vent stacks, chimneys, and skylights.
 Damaged flashing can lead to costly repairs and flooding if left untouched or un-repaired.
 Many areas could be damaged if you are experiencing a leak.
 Repairing your flashing may provide the best results to fix your problem.
-Advise your trusted roofer about your flashing today.
+Advise your trusted roofer about your flashing today and get some winter maintenance tip.
 Schedule a professional roof inspection!

 The airflow in your attic is incredibly essential to the functionality and longevity of your roofing system.
 Without proper airflow, you will fall victim to higher than average energy bills, roof leaks, and emerging snow.
 The vents located at the soffits, ridges, or gables of your roof are responsible for causing moisture damage and possible mold or rot in your roof’s support system.
 Checking to make sure these vents are functioning correctly is extremely important.